YanjieHe/YanjieHe.github.io/index.md

 <p>
 <img src="figures/random_graph.png" alt="Random Graph" width="256" height="256" align="left">
 Welcome to my website!
-I am Yanjie He, a Data Scientist who is interested in computer science, statistics and economics.
+I am Yanjie He, a Data Scientist who is interested in computer science, statistics and economics.<br>

-Currently, I am studying at the Data Analytics program in the George Washington University.
+Currently, I am studying at the Data Analytics program in the George Washington University.<br>

 I love travel.
-And I enjoy commnuicating with people from different cultures.
+And I enjoy commnuicating with people from different cultures.<br>

-My dream is to utilize big data to create a better world for everyone.
+My dream is to utilize big data to create a better world for everyone.<br>
 </p>

 <!--